 Prepare for the Grand Opening of Your Business

 With everything ready and taken care of, you can focus on preparing for the grand opening of your business.
 Additionally, take this opportunity to get your name out to potential clients and customers as well as market your products and services.
 Ask your franchisor and other successful franchisees for tips on how to prepare for this momentous event.

 Franchising takes most of the headache out of starting a business.
-Moreover, by taking those hurdles that most entrepreneurs face, you can focus your effort and time in learning the skills to operate the business and jump right in with income-generating activities.
+Moreover, by taking those hurdles that most entrepreneurs face, you can focus your effort and time on learning the skills to operate the business and jump right in with income-generating activities.

-One of the best industries to franchise right now is home inspection.
-With a projected growth of 10% until 2026 according to the Bureau of Labor statistics, there is a healthy demand for this service.
+One of the best industries to franchise right now is the home inspection.
+With a projected growth of 10% until 2026 according to the Bureau of Labor Statistics, there is a healthy demand for this service.
 If you’re interested in starting your own home inspection franchise, please call (800) 967-8127 or email us at email@example.com and one of our experts will contact you promptly.